Tubercle effect

 The tubercle effect is a phenomenon where tubercles or large 'bumps' on the leading edge of an airfoil can improve its aerodynamics.
-The effect, while already discovered, was analyzed extensively by Frank E. Fish et al in the early 2000 onwards.
 The tubercle effect works by channeling flow over the airfoil into more narrow streams, creating higher velocities.
 Another side effect of these channels is the reduction of flow moving over the wingtip and resulting in less parasitic drag due to wingtip vortices.
 Using computational modeling, it was determined that the presence of tubercles produces a delay in the angle of attack until stall, thereby increasing maximum lift and decreasing drag.
-Fish first discovered this effect when looking at the fins of humpback whales.
-These whales are the only known organisms to take advantage of the tubercle effect.
-It is believed that this effect allows them to be much more manoeuvrable in the water, allowing for easier capture of prey.
+Humpback whales are the only known organisms to take advantage of the tubercle effect.
+It is believed that this effect allows them to be much more maneuverable in the water, allowing for easier capture of prey.
 The tubercles on their fins allow them to do aquatic maneuvers to catch their prey.

 The tiny hooklets on the fore edge of an owl's wing have a similar effect that contributes to its aerodynamic manoeuvrability and stealth.

-The Science Behind the Effect
+Science behind the effect

 The tubercle effect is a phenomenon in which tubercles, or large raised bumps on the leading edge of a wing, blade, or sail increase its aerodynamic or hydrodynamic performance.
 Research on this topic was inspired by the work of marine biologists on the behavior of humpback whales.
 Despite their large size, these whales are agile and are able to perform rolls and loops underwater.
 Research on humpback whales indicated that the presence of these tubercles on the leading edge of whale fins reduced stall and increased lift, while reducing noise in the post-stall regime.
 Researchers were motivated by these positive results to apply these concepts to aircraft wings as well as industrial and wind turbines.

 Early research on this topic was performed by Watts & Fish followed by further experiments both in water and wind tunnels.
 Watts & Fish determined that the presence of tubercles on the leading edge of airfoil increased lift by 4.8%.
 Further numerical computations confirmed this result, and indicated that the presence of tubercles can decrease the effects of drag by 40%.
 Leading-edge tubercles have been found to reduce the point of maximum lift and increase the region of post-stall lift.
 In the post-stall regime, foils with tubercles experienced a gradual loss of lift as opposed to foils without tubercles, which experienced a sudden loss of lift.
-An example of a wing without protuberances compared to a wing with protuberances is shown.